ReginaSherman/unit-3-js-checkpoint/README.md

 Congratulations on completing the first half of SEI! 🎉 🥂

-As we learn more about backend development and NodeJS, let's keep our JavaScript essentials in excellent shape for React.
+As we learn more about backend development and NodeJS, let's keep our JavaScript essentials in excellent shape.

 ## Set Up